 Geographic location also has a bearing on user experience, another important aspect of deciding whether to use a technology.
 Users refer to what already seems clear from their personal experience and make use of their previously acquired knowledge and skills.
 Positive experience makes it easier to accept new things and creates a favourable basis for introducing technology into everyday life, while negative experience prompts people to reject new technologies.

 It is important to note that the longer a person has been part of the digital environment, the wider their user experience and the more effectively they can use negative experiences to expand their competencies and build skills.
 People often rely not only on their own accumulated knowledge but also refer to the experience of acquaintances and friends.
 This helps them form a final opinion and understand whether they are ready to accept the new technology.

-‘Difficulties arose, I couldn’t get in, Tinder asked me to complete the identification process through Facebook again, and errors came up.
+‘Difficulties arose, I couldn’t get in, Tinder asked me to complete the identification process through Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) again, and errors came up.
 But overall, a fairly user-friendly app, everything is intuitive all the time, which is an advantage over other apps.
 If you use social networks a lot, then everything is simple with Tinder — you swipe instead of like’ (W, 18-27).

 Thus, we can define another barrier—the barrier of user experience.
 This includes skills in working with different types of apps as well as how those skills are applied to online dating apps as a function of the overall digital literacy level of the users in a particular region.

 The efficiency of tech support is another important technological barrier.
 Users cannot always learn how a technology works and how to overcome problems by referring only to guidelines and tutorials, and personal experience might not always be enough.